-At the Helm: Chef-restaurateur Charlie Palmer, known for his progressive American cuisine, oversaw recipe creation and menu planning at all the eateries on Seabourn's ships for nearly 10 years, before parting ways with the cruise line in December 2011.
-Palmer's claim to fame?
-New York's Aureole, California's Dry Creek Kitchen, and Charlie Palmer Steak (numerous locales from Las Vegas to Washington, D.C.).
+At the Helm: Chef-restaurateur Charlie Palmer, known for his progressive American cuisine, oversaw recipe creation and menu planning at all the eateries on Seabourn's ships for nearly 10 years before parting ways with the cruise line in December 2011.
+Now Restaurant 2 has its own chef on each ship, and menus are updated and overseen by Seabourn's culinary team under the direction of Bjoern Wassmuth, manager of culinary operations.

-At the Helm: Rudi Sodamin, master chef and culinary consultant for Holland America Line, is the driving force behind the evolution of fine dining at the line.
-He is the author of numerous internationally published cookbooks, including "A Taste of Elegance" (Rizzoli, 2009).
+At the Helm: Rudi Sodamin, master chef and culinary consultant for Holland America Line, is the driving force behind the evolution of the line's fine dining.
+He's the author of numerous internationally published cookbooks, including "A Taste of Elegance" (Rizzoli, 2009).
 Sodamin belongs to Academy Culinaire de France, Master Chef Society and Club de Chefs des Chefs.

 Sea for Yourself: Pinnacle Grill is on the entire fleet.
-There's a $10 cover charge for lunch; it's $25 for dinner, $12.50 for children ages 13 to 18).
+There's a $10 cover charge for lunch; it's $25 for dinner ($12.50 for children ages 13 to 18).
 The surcharge for An Evening at Le Cirque is $39 per person.

 Venue: The White Room

-At the Helm: Marco Pierre White, the youngest British chef to be awarded three Michelin stars and head chef in the U.K.'s ITV show, "Hell's Kitchen," takes his creative cuisine to sea.
+At the Helm: Marco Pierre White -- the youngest British chef to be awarded three Michelin stars and head chef in the U.K.'s ITV show "Hell's Kitchen" -- takes his creative cuisine to sea.
 White is also the force behind Cafe Jardin on Oceana, Cafe Bordeaux on Aurora and the Ocean Grill on Adonia.

 Palate Pleasers: Try the spaghetti lobster, a starter of salami mistadella Toscana (Italian tapas, really) and a hot raspberry souffle.
 Other crowd favorites include roasted veal chop with porcini mushrooms and pan juices, as well as the sardine starter.

 Sea for Yourself: The White Room is found on P&O's Ventura.
-The cost to dine there is £20 per person on two-week voyages, £25 per person on seven-day holidays and £30 per person on short-break cruises.
-Or for £100 per couple, you can order from the White Room's full menu and dine on your balcony; the dinner comes with a bottle of Champagne, a butler and flowers.
+The cost to dine there is £20 per person on three-night or longer holidays and £30 per person on short-break cruises.
+You can pre-book dinner reservations at least three days prior to departure (valid only on eight-night or longer cruises).